How the Lord’s Prayer Helps with Anger

 When we center our lives on glorifying God, we will discover the joy of living for something much bigger than ourselves.

-Question: What helps you when you get angry?
-You can leave a comment by clicking here.
+Tell me what you think: What helps you when you get angry?
+To leave a comment, just click here.